sanger-pathogens/chado-tools/README.md

 ## Note

-Unless explicitly specified by the flag `-c`, all commands employ the [default connection settings](pychado/data/defaultDatabase.yml) also used to run the tests.
+Unless explicitly specified by the flag `-c`, all commands employ the [default connection settings](pychado/data/defaultDatabase.yml).
+You can change these by running `chado init`.